On Averaging and Extrapolation for Gradient Descent: Numerical Extensions

 We then have $\|\gSpecial \| = \| \nabla f(\eta)\| = \frac{LD}{Nhc+1}$.

-We consider two notable values of $c$ for each performance measure, the critical point $\cCrit$ where $p(c)$ deviates from our simple formulas (which was discussed substanially in \cref{Sect:SimpleExtrap}) and the point $\cOpt$ minimizing $p(c)$.
+We consider two notable values of $c$ for each performance measure, the critical point $\cCrit$ where $p(c)$ deviates from the simple formulas $\frac{1}{4Nhc+2}$ and $\frac{1}{Nhc+1}$ (as discussed in \cref{Sect:SimpleExtrap}) and the point $\cOpt$ minimizing $p(c)$.
 We denote these by